 13. KOMEYUI Melbourne

-Almost more of an art form than a meal, KOMEYUI re-invents traditional Japanese dishes to create a unique, unforgettable sensory experience.
+Almost more of an art form than a meal, KOMEYUI re-invents Japanese-style dishes to create a unique, unforgettable sensory experience.
 With dishes that look so good, you’d be forgiven for feeling like a crime to dig in, but the aromas will tell you otherwise.
 We recommend trying the chef’s tasting menu for the full experience, some standouts include the steamed scampi and josper-grilled miso-marinated duck breast, all paired wine the finest selection of sake, of course.

 Address: 181 Ferrars St, Southbank VIC 3006